Dmgvol/GR_Guides/UAssetGUI.md

 - Expand Category Data
 - Scroll down and expand Category 219
 - Expand sub-category 218 and select it.
-- You will see all the paramters and their values on the right side.
+- You will see all the parameters and their values on the right side.
 - Scroll down to line 87, `bCanDoubleJump`.
 - Change `0` to `1` in the value.